 New College – Morris Garage and Kimber Wing

-The Kimber Wing project upgraded a group of listed buildings clustered around the north-east corner of Oxford’s medieval city walls at New College, Oxford to form a new landscaped courtyard in the shape of an irregular quad.
-The surrounding buildings include two timber framed terraced houses from the 17th century, an early 19th century stone faced house, and the garage that William Morris [Lord Nuffield] built to establish his business at 21 Longwall Street in 1910.
-Morris’s Garage was remodelled in 1980.
-All the existing buildings on the site are listed.
-The south wall of the courtyard is the medieval city wall, a scheduled monument, surround a new landscaped courtyard.
+The Kimber Wing or Morris Garage [MG] project upgraded a group of listed buildings clustered around the north-east corner of Oxford’s medieval city walls at New College.
+The new landscaped courtyard is surrounded by buildings including two timber framed terraced houses from the 17th century, an early 19th century stone faced house, the garage that William Morris [Lord Nuffield] built to establish his business at 21 Longwall Street in 1910, and the 12th century medieval city wall, a scheduled monument, surround a new landscaped courtyard.

 The new wing is set perpendicular to the city wall over the line of the city moat.
 Views to the wall from Longwall Street resulted in a low roof form.
 Two clay-tiled flanks conceal a serrated row of zinc clad dormers with clerestory windows.
 This enables a deep plan whilst maintaining good levels of natural light in the study bedrooms.
 The red tiled pitched roof is carried around the courtyard like a ribbon, unifying new and old and helping to regularise the experience of an irregular, polygonal space.
 The new building is clad in timber to emphasise its garden-like qualities, and to contrast with the masonry of the medieval city wall.
 This sits on a base of blue engineering bricks.

 The project has changed an under-loved gravelled garden into a coherent landscaped courtyard with a unique sense of place.
 The planting, in geometric formal beds, was designed by New College Gardens Fellow Robin Lane-Fox.
 To the south is the 12th century city wall and its north eastern corner bastion.
 A low wall and a change of level marks the line of the outer medieval wall and what was once the city ditch.
 The change in level from slype to court is accomplished by a sinuous inclined pathway which reflects the curvature of the north east bastion.
 Engineering bricks form a continuous base around the courtyard including new landscape and retaining walls.